dsedivec/macos_ansible/README.md

 * Text replacements
 * iCloud, Google accounts
 * DHCP client ID on wireless and other network interfaces
-* Go into Accessibility → Speech → System Voice → Customize and download the high quality voices
-* Double tap fn and enable dictation once to download the Enhanced Dictionary
 * Set up printer
 * Turn a bunch of notifications to "show content only when unlocked"
 * Turn off "Spotlight Suggestions" and "Allow Spotlight Suggestions in Look Up", because the preference for the former is a big complicated array that I don't want to script, and I'm not at all sure I know what the preference for the second even is